getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/transaction-summary.md

 sidebar_order: 4
 ---

 Every transaction has a summary view that gives you a better understanding of how it's health is overall.
-With this view, you'll find graphs, stats, facet maps, related issues and more.
+With this view, you'll find graphs, instances of these events, stats, facet maps, related errors and more.

 [{% asset performance/perf-summary.png alt="Example of Transaction Summary" %}]({% asset performance/perf-summary.png @path %})

 ## Key Transaction

-Set personal "Key Transactions" from the Transaction Summary page.
-After setting a "Key Transaction," you can view the transactions in a dedicated tab on the Performance Homepage.
-These "Key Transactions" are not currently shared and limited to ten per user.
+If you find an important transaction you want to return to, click "Key Transaction" in the upper right corner to star it.
+This will be saved so you can view this from your [Performance Homepage](/performance-monitoring/performance/index).
+Keep in mind any key transaction you mark will not be shared with others in your organization and are limited to ten per user.

 ## Graphs